Teddarific/djwatson/README.md

 From the `train` directory, run `python -m SimpleHTTPServer 9000`.
 Visit <http://localhost:9000> on Chrome and inspect the page using Chrome Dev Tools.

-Wait for the net to change.
-It will output a JSON string in the console.
+Wait for the net to train.
+It will output a JSON string in the console when it's done.
 Copy and paste this in `server/app/trainedNet.json`.

 Congrats, you've successfully retrained your model.